 emergency room of a children’s hospital, an experience which led her to write A World Without Echoes.

-Her current project is a coming-of-age novel.
+Her latest project is a novel about being young.